Emergent social conventions and collective bias in LLM populations: Introduction

-Having ruled out the order of name presentation as a factor, we can focus on the role of individual (i.e. single-agent) biases in shaping collective behaviour.
-The hypothesis that \emph{individual} bias can be responsible for a \emph{collective bias} is supported by the theoretical model.
-When the model is run with only two names, a bias towards a particular name quickly results in unilateral convergence on that name at the population level (see Fig.~\ref{fig: theoretical production}).
 To test this intuition in our experiment, we examine the selection preferences of individual agents during their first round, when they have no prior memory.
 We find that individual biases are indeed possible.
 For example, when agents can choose any letter from the complete English alphabet, the population systematically converges on the letter `A' because individual agents overwhelmingly prefer to select it over all other letters, even without prior memory (see Fig.~\ref{fig: latin emergence}).
-However, a similar test on the frequency of name selection by agents with no prior memory for the case of Fig.~\ref{fig:emergence}, where the name pool contains ten elements but not the letter 'A', yields mixed results.
-Under these conditions, individual Llama 2 70b and Claude 3.5 Sonnet agents are unbiased across conventions in this name pool ($\chi^{2}$-test, $P$ = 0.100, 0.410), whereas individual Llama 3/3.1 agents exhibit a significant statistical skew in their name selections (see Fig.~\ref{fig: ten individual bias}).
-In all cases, the final consensus distribution shows that specific names are favoured as a consensus option, even if they appeared to be less likely to be selected in the initial step (Fig.~\ref{fig:conv counts}A).
+However, a similar test on the frequency of name selection by agents with no prior memory for the case of Fig.~\ref{fig:emergence}, where the name pool contains ten elements but not the letter `A', yields mixed results.
+Under these conditions, individual \textbf{Llama-2-70b-Chat} and \textbf{Claude-3.5-Sonnet} agents are unbiased across conventions in this name pool ($\chi^{2}$-test, $p$ = 0.100, 0.410), whereas individual \textbf{Llama-3/3.1-70B-Instruct} agents exhibit a significant statistical skew in their name selections (see Fig.~\ref{fig: ten individual bias}).
+In all cases, the final consensus distribution shows that specific names are favored as a consensus option, even if they appeared to be less likely to be selected in the initial step (Fig.~\ref{fig:conv counts}A).
 Thus, both social conventions and collective biases in the selection process emerge also in absence of individual biases.